-Scientific justification
+4.5 Scientific justification

 The chemical databases and standards appear to have significant differences in the values of the equilibrium constants.
 The influence of the difference in activity coefficients is less significant, with the exception of the unsuitable models (SIT and Pitzer) which have not been calibrated for potable water with a low ionic strength.
 An international standardization of this basic chemistry is performed within the "IUPAC-NIST Solubility Data Series" of the International Union for Pure and Applied Chemistry (IUPAC) and the National Institute of Standards and Technology (NIST).
-A volume on alkaline earth carbonates has been published recently and an additional part is in preparation (de Visscher et al., 2012).
-The values of K_1 , K_2 and K_w in phreeqc.dat and thus in stimela.dat appear to be well in accordance with the presented analytical equations (equations for K_s have not yet been published).
+A volume on alkaline earth carbonates has been published recently (de Visscher et al., 2012; de Visscher and Vanderdeelen, 2012).
+The values of K_s , K_1 , K_2 and K_w in phreeqc.dat and thus in stimela.dat appear to be well in accordance with the presented results.

-It is expected that the results will be included by USGS in a future version of phreegc.dat and will be adopted in stimela.dat.
+It is expected that the results will be considered by USGS for future versions of phreeqc.dat and will consequently be adopted in stimela.dat.
 Pending this scientific justification, the K values in stimela.dat will be used in further research, according to Nordstrom et al. (1990), mainly because of the wide temperature range.
 This approach is in compliance with Standard Methods 2330 D.